watem-sedem/watem-sedem/docs/routing.rst

 code, than it is checked whether the pixels is (are) (a) grass strip(s): in this case flow will always be defined by the grass strips.

+The implementation of this rule-bank aims to satisfy following conditions:

+ - Routing within one agricultural parcel will remain in the parcel until the lowest point of the parcel is reached.
+Thus, the routing will follow the height profile in the direction of parcel boundaries rather than the steepest descent.

+ - Routing should target grass strips are as a priority target.
+An exception is defined if the two targets and source all have different land cover codes (with one target being a grass strip), and the target grass strip is higher than the other target: here the   routing goes to the lowest pixel.

 Buffers, ditches and routing dams
 =================================